fumlizd/frozen-lake-qlearning/README.md

 ### Discussion

-The training curves (`results/training_curves.png`) show a smooth, monotonic improvement in success rate across 50,000 episodes.
-The choice of ε-decay = 0.9999 keeps exploration active for the first ~25,000 episodes, allowing the agent to discover the goal frequently enough to fill in meaningful Q-values for the safe paths.
-After convergence the greedy policy achieves a 100% success rate, demonstrating that Q-Learning reliably solves deterministic Frozen Lake given sufficient exploration and a well-tuned reward signal.
+The training results in results/training_curves.png show that the agent's performance improved steadily throughout the 50,000 training episodes.
+Setting the epsilon decay rate to 0.9999 allowed the agent to continue exploring the environment for a longer period, giving it enough opportunities to find the goal and learn the safest paths.
+As training progressed, the agent gradually relied more on what it had learned and eventually converged to an optimal policy.
+The final policy achieved a 100% success rate, showing that Q-Learning can effectively solve a deterministic Frozen Lake environment when given sufficient exploration and an appropriate reward structure.

 ---